-The upcoming horror movie is based on the 1975 novel set in a small town in Maine (as per tradition for King stories) and serves as the author’s own take on vampire lore.
-Fans have been keeping a close eye on all the major updates surrounding the upcoming Salem’s Lot movie and we have compiled them all in one place below, starting with when a good time to grab a crucifix, a wooden stake, and some garlic would be.
+The upcoming horror movie is based on the 1975 novel set in a small town in Maine (as per tradition for King stories), which serves as the author’s own most popular contribution to vampire lore.
+Fans have been keeping a close eye on all the major updates surrounding this new take on Salem and we have compiled them all in one place below, starting with when a good time to grab a crucifix, a wooden stake, and some garlic would be.

 Lewis Pullman Leads The New Salem’s Lot Cast

-IT Writer Gary Dauberman Is Writing And Directing Salem’s Lot
+IT Writer Gary Dauberman Wrote And DirectedSalem’s Lot

 A story as complex, as widely celebrated, and (most importantly) as terrifying as Salem’s Lot deserves to be put in the care of someone with plenty of experience in that business.
-Well, the one whom New Line Cinema put in charge is certainly no stranger to the horror genre, and is clearly a Stephen King fan.
+Well, the one whom New Line Cinema put in charge is certainly no stranger to the horror genre and is clearly a Stephen King fan.

-James Wan Has Signed On To Produce Salem’s Lot
+James Wan Produced Salem’s Lot

 Salem’s Lot Is The Latest Of Several Movies And TV Shows Inspired By Stephen King’s Novel

-The 1979 miniseries spawned a feature-length sequel called Return to Salem’s Lot in 1987 and a remake starring Rob Lowe that aired over two nights on TNT in 2004.
-While the plot of Salem’s Lot has nothing to do with the Hulu original series Castle Rock, Jerusalem’s Lot was a prominent setting of its second season.
-A short story prequel to the novel set in the 19th century, called Jerusalem’s Lot, serves as the basis of the 10-episode series Chapelwaite, which stars Academy Award winner Adrien Brody and began airing on Epix in August 2021.
+The 1979 miniseries spawned a feature-length sequel called A Return to Salem’s Lot in 1987 and a remake starring Rob Lowe that aired over two nights on TNT in 2004.
+While the plot of Salem’s Lot has nothing to do with the Hulu original series, Castle Rock, Jerusalem’s Lot was a prominent setting of its second season.
+King later wrote a short, 19th-Century-set prequel called “Jerusalem’s Lot,” that serves as the basis of Adrien Brody-led series, Chapelwaite, on Epix.

 Your Daily Blend of Entertainment News